Over 74 cr Covid vaccine jabs administered in India; all adults in 6 states, UTs got 1st dose | Health

 - India

 All adult people in Sikkim, Dadra and Nagar Haveli, Himachal Pradesh, Goa, Ladakh and Lakshadweep have received at least one dose of Covid vaccine as the cumulative jabs administered in the country crossed 74 crore on Sunday, the Union Health Ministry said.
-Around 50,25,159 vaccine doses have been administered till 8 pm on Sunday, according to data from the CoWIN portal.
+Over 52 lakh vaccine doses have been administered on Sunday, according to data from the CoWIN portal.

 ''Congratulations to these states and Union Territories for administering the first COVID-19 vaccine dose to 100 per cent of the adult population.
 Special appreciation for the health workers in these regions for their diligence and commitment, the office of Union Health Minister Mansukh Mandaviya tweeted.